tharindu767/task-managment/README.md

 Node.js with Express.js
 MongoDB for database storage
 Socket.IO for real-time communication
-Passport.js for authentication
-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-Fork the repository.
-Create your branch: git checkout -b feature/your-feature-name Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin feature/your-feature-name Open a pull request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.